 (land line or mobile), TV, computer, MP3 player and stereo.
 You can also get remote microphone technology, where you can give the speaker a microphone or place it on the other end of the table, then hear the conversation directly into your hearing aids.

 Watch this video for example of how technology can work with hearing aids.
-These are new Primax hearing aids recently released by Siemens.

 What is the right solution for me?

 Once you have decided to improve your hearing, we will look in depth at your lifestyle and listening needs to make sure we get the best solution for you.
 The best solution for you may not be hearing aids.
 We will let you know all the options then you can choose what you think will work best.
 We will ask you questions about your lifestyle and listening needs, then match the best technology (or other option) for your situation.
 Learn more about the process of getting hearing aids here.